Friedrich Obleser: Later life

 After Obleser was released from US captivity, he worked as a commissioner of a recycling company, which predominantly had to dismantle and dispose of bomber aircraft.
 He then became head of an industrial application department in the private industry.
 In 1956, Obleser continued his military career, joining the German Air Force of West Germany as a Hauptmann.
 Following multiple assignments to various fighter units, Obleser was appointed wing commander of Jagdgeschwader 72 in Leck, later known as Jagdbombergeschwader 43, and then commander of Jagdbombergeschwader 31 "Boelcke".
 Obleser then held the position of system officer for the multirole combat aircraft (MRCA) within the German Air Staff.
 He then was appointed general manager of the NATO MRCA Management Agency.

 Obleser then served as chief of the Air Force Office (Luftwaffenamt) and commanding general of the Air Force Support Command (Luftwaffenunterstützungskommando).
 From 1 October 1978 until his retirement on 31 March 1983, he held the position of Inspector of the Air Force in the Bundeswehr, achieving the rank of Generalleutnant.

 In June 1981, the Federal Minister of Defence Hans Apel threatened Obleser with early retirement following Obleser's report to the Defense Committee of the German Bundestag (Verteidigungsausschuss des Deutschen Bundestages).
 Obleser had stated that, due to the latest defense budget cut, the German Air Force could only partially fulfill its obligations.
 Apel had viewed Obleser's statement as lack of loyalty towards his superiors.
 Earlier in March 1981, although skeptical of the proposal, Obleser had approved two budget cuts suggested by Inspector General of the Bundeswehr Jürgen Brandt.

 Obleser died of natural causes on 5 June 2004 in Neunkirchen-Seelscheid, at 81 years of age.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Obleser was credited with 120 aerial victories.
+Spick also lists Obleser with 120 aerial victories claimed in approximately 500 combat missions, all which on the Eastern Front.
+In addition to these claims, Weal states that Obleser claimed nine aerial victories over United States Army Air Forces (USAAF) aircraft, including two heavy bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Obleser was credited with 112 aerial victories, all of which claimed on the Eastern Front.
-In addition to these claims, Obleser claimed nine undocumented aerial victories over United States Army Air Forces aircraft, two heavy bombers and seven fighter aircraft.
+The authors also state that Obleser claimed nine undocumented aerial victories over USAAF aircraft, two heavy bombers and seven fighter aircraft.